nstankov-bg/docs.plutus-community.com/book/docs/setup/MacOS.md

 ```

 Solution:
-- Upgrade the `plutus` repo to a later release (maybe master branch).
+- Upgrade the `plutus-apps` repo to a later release (maybe master branch).
   Since `haskell-language-server` has version 0.9.0.0 (as you can see in the first line after execution) and this version is not ready for macOS Big Sur.
 _**Note**_ This error probably occurs due to the linker changes introduced in macOS Big Sur, [see](https://github.com/input-output-hk/haskell.nix/issues/982)